hashicorp/vault/website/source/guides/dynamic-secrets.html.md

 ## Next steps

-This guide discussed how to generate credentials on-demand so that the access credentials no longer need to be written to disk.
+This guide discussed how to generate credentials on--dataemand so that the access credentials no longer need to be written to disk.
 Next, learn about the [Tokens and Leases](/guides/lease.html) so that you can control the lifecycle of those credentials.